U.S. lawmakers reintroduce bill to end restrictions on Cuba travel

 The Freedom to Travel to Cuba Act was introduced in 2015 by eight Republican and Democratic co-sponsors but never made it to the floor.
 The latest measure attracted 55 co-sponsors.

-Obama eased trade and travel restrictions, fueling a boom in American visits to Cuba, although tourism was still not officially allowed.
+Obama eased trade and travel restrictions, fuelling a boom in American visits to Cuba, although tourism was still not officially allowed.

 On Wednesday, more than 40 U.S. travel companies and organizations urged Trump not to roll back expanded U.S. travel to Cuba.